logdatatech/ExcelTruth/QuotesOnSpreadsheets.md

 ## Eight Principles of Spreadsheet Engineering

-Principle 1: Best practices can have a large impact Principle 2: Lifecycle Planning is important
+1. Best practices can have a large impact
+2. Lifecycle Planning is important
-Principle 3: A priori requirements specification is beneficial Principle 4: Predicting future use is important Principle 5: Design matters
+3. A priori requirements specification is beneficial
+4. Predicting future use is important
+5. Design matters
-Principle 6: Best practices are situation-dependent Principle 7: Programming is a social, not an individual activity Principle 8: Deployment of best practices is difficult and consumes resources”
+6. Best practices are situation-dependent
+7. Programming is a social. not an individual activity
+8. Deployment of best practices is difficult and consumes resources”

 Tom Grossman, 2002 [http://arxiv.org/abs/0711.0538]